duneroadrunner/SaferCPlusPlus/README.md

 ### Conformance helpers

-As mentioned, in the future we expect that there will be a "compile helper tool" to verify that scope objects are not misused.
+As mentioned, in the future we expect that there will be a "compile helper tool" to verify that scope objects are not misused (even if it ends up just being the completed lifetime checker).
 Until then, a couple of "conformance helpers" are provided that can be used to help catch inadvertent misuse.

 ### return_value()